azalty/youtube-video-downloader/README.md

 # youtube-video-downloader
-A package to download youtube videos (and audio) from your computer, without any website
+A pack to download youtube videos (and audio) from your computer, without any website

 - Download videos in .mp4
 - Download audio in .mp3
 - settings.ini file to add more features such as [download playlist] [add thumbnail/save thumbnail] [check updates]

 Still working.
-Last verification date: 2020-05-05 (year/month/day)
+Last verification date: 2020-05-15 (year/month/day)

 ## Installation
 Just download the latest release package: https://github.com/rlevet/youtube-video-downloader/releases/latest